rmakara/blog-jekyll/_posts/2022-04-14-Shape-Up-Shaping-vs-Building.md

 article_language: en
 ---

-> It is the 3rd article in the Shape Up series.
+> It is one of the articles in the Shape Up series.
 For Table of Contents go to: [Shape Up, Introduction](https://rmakara.github.io/Shape-Up-Introduction)

 ## Same shit, different naming